elizabeth-breslin/Coded-Bias/README.md

 	[Accessed: Nov, 02 2022]

 [4]	G. Galario, “Image Classification using Logistic Regression on the AMerican Sign Language MNIST”.
 Medium.
 June, 5 2020.
 [Online].
 Available: https://medium.com/@gryangalario/image-classification-using-logistic-regression-on-the-american-sign-language-mnist-9c6522242ddf [Accessed: Nov, 02 2022]

-[5]	“How to Move a File or Directory in Python (with examples)”.
-Data to Fish.
-March 4, 2020.
-[Online].
-Available: https://datatofish.com/move-file-python/ [Accessed: Nov, 02 2022]

-[6]	“How to Transform a Folder of Images into a CSV File?”.
-DataScience.
-October 2020.
-[Online].
-Available: https://datascience.stackexchange.com/questions/49094/how-to-transform-a-folder-of-images-into-csv-file [Accessed: Nov, 02 2022]